 What is Cybersecurity?

 Cybersecurity is a professional field that focuses on the protection, prevention, monitoring, and investigation, of unauthorized access of computer and network systems.
-This can include the theft of data such as personal or proprietary information, damaged to software or hardware systems, and the disruption, interception or misdirection of technology services.
+This can include the theft of data such as personal or proprietary information, damage to software or hardware systems, and the disruption, interception or misdirection of technology services.

 Our program was developed using standards recommended by the NSA/DHS Center of Academic Excellence (CAE) and National Infrastructure for Cyber Security Education (NICE) framework.
 The National Security Agency (NSA) and Department of Homeland Security (DHS) jointly sponsor the National Centers of Academic Excellence in Cyber Defense (CAE-CD) program.
 The goal of these programs is to increase the capacity of the United States to reduce vulnerability in our national information infrastructure by promoting higher education and research in cyber defense and producing professionals with cyber defense expertise for the nation.

 Demand for cybersecurity experts is very high.
 Government and businesses in the United States need skilled workers to defend digital assets, infrastructure and privacy.
 According to the Bureau of Labor Statistics, the rate of growth for jobs in information security is projected at 37 percent from 2012 to 2022, which is much faster than the average for all other occupations.
 It is predicted that there will not be enough skilled workers to fill all positions.
-Entry level salaries with a four-year degree are $50-60K and senior/management salaries are well over $100K.
+Entry-level salaries with a four-year degree are $50-60K and senior/management salaries are well over $100K.

 Computer Science and Information Department